Chapter One: Student Resources and Services

 Communicable diseases can potentially threaten the health of the campus community as an epidemic.
 The Director of Student Health Services shall be notified about all known acute and suspected cases of communicable diseases involving any member of the University of Bridgeport community including students, faculty, or staff, guests, and contractors.

 The University has protocols in place in the event of a communicable disease occurring within the campus community.
 These protocols meet the mandates of the Center for Disease Control (CDC) and the State and local Health Departments.

-1) After receiving this information, Director of the Student Health Services will convey only the information as necessary to:
+After receiving this information, the Director of Student Health Services will convey only the information as necessary to:

 Students, faculty, and staff will be told to report any signs and symptoms of illness to their private physician or to professionals at Student Health Services, where they can be seen to receive a confidential medical consultation, appropriate prophylaxis, treatment, and/or referral to community health organizations, as medically indicated.